mcjojos/rebalancing-service/README.md

 The rebalancing service is built with maven and kotlin.

 There is the possibility to start a [wiremock](./wiremock) container in order to emulate the **FPS service locally**.
 The way to do that is first make sure you are in the root folder of the project and then
 ```shell
 docker-compose up
 ```

-You wiremock will start to accept connections based on the [mappings](./wiremock/mappings)
+Your wiremock will start to accept connections based on the [mappings](./wiremock/mappings)

 You have two options to run the rebalancing application